UN chief: World is in `life-or-death struggle’ for survival

 “We are in a life-or-death struggle for our own safety today and our survival tomorrow,” he said.

 “COP27 is the place for all countries — led by the G20 — to show they are in this fight, and in it together,”Guterres said.
-“And the best way to shot it is by showing up at COP27 in Sharm el-Sheikh.”
+“And the best way to show it is by showing up at COP27 in Sharm el-Sheikh.”

 Rich countries, especially the United States, have emitted far more than their share of heat-trapping carbon dioxide from the burning of coal, oil and natural gas, data shows.
 Poor nations like Pakistan and Cuba have been hurt far more than their share of global carbon emissions.